wasamasa/emacshorrors.com/src/posts/advertising-your-freedom.rst

 ((title .
 "Advertising Your Freedom")
  (date .
 "2015-12-14 23:40:02 +0100"))

-One of the first things people starting out with Emacs disable is the splash screen.
+One of the first things people starting out with Emacs do is disabling the splash screen.
 This is simple enough to do, all it requires is a ``(setq inhibit-splash-screen t)``.
 Now, that's not the only place Emacs uses to remind you of your freedoms.
-If you pay attention to the small things involved in startup, you'll surely have noticed that it a more subtle notice in the echo area:
+If you pay attention to the small things involved in startup, you'll surely have noticed that it displays a more subtle notice in the echo area:

     For information about GNU Emacs and the GNU system, type C-h C-a.